adhocteam/homework/ux-design/README.md

 Submit *both* your initial set of 10 questions, and your prioritized set of five questions.

-Answer in under 800 words, and store as a plain text file.
+Answer in under 800 words, and store as a plain text file (without any personally identifying information).

 When you are done, create a zip file containing that file, [create a candidate account on our recruiting site](https://people.adhoc.team/) and upload your solution.